ptrd/kwik/readme.md

 If you do not provide the `--http` or the `--keepAlive` option, the Quic connection will be closed immediately after setup.

 Plain Kwik will use HTTP 0.9 for http requests.
-However, if the flupke-plugin.jar is on the classpath (when using the kwik.sh script, it will try to load the plugin from the `libs` directory), it will use Flupke HTTP3 client for the HTTP request.
+However, if the flupke.jar is on the classpath (when using the kwik.sh script, it will try to load the plugin from the `libs` directory), it will use Flupke HTTP3 client for the HTTP request.

-### Server
+### Sample Server

 To run the demo web server, execute `java -cp kwik.jar net.luminis.quic.run.SampleWebServer` with the following arguments:
 - certificate file